Easy Skillet Brussels Sprouts with Bacon Fat

 Instructions

-3. Cook the sprouts.
-Add Brussels sprouts.
-Cook for about 10 minutes, stirring occasionally, until tender yet crisp.
-Check doneness with a fork or knife.
+2. Add the Brussels sprouts.
+Add Brussels sprouts and stir to combine.
+Cook for about 10 minutes, stirring occasionally, until tender with a slight bite in the center.

 Top Tips